 Camp counselors can participate in up to a four-month program followed by a four-week travel period in the United States.
-J-1 Visa Counselor and Summer Work Travel are non-extendable.
+BridgeUSA J-1 Visa Counselor and Summer Work Travel are non-extendable.
+Participants can arrive between May 1 and September 21 as specified by the US Department of State.

-3. Can support staff work at another job in town when he is not working at camp?
+3. Can support staff work at another job in town when not working at camp?

-Support staff (a.k.a.
-Summer Work Travel staff) can work in a similar position in town after the commitment to the camp is completed but only with permission of the sponsoring placement agency.
+Support staff (Summer Work Travel staff) can work in a similar position in town after the commitment to the camp is completed but only with permission of the visa sponsor agency.

-4. Is it ok for my cultural exchange visitors to travel to Mexico or Canada on their time off?
+4. Is it OK for my cultural exchange visitors to travel to Mexico or Canada on their time off?

-Yes, as long as they take their passport and form DS 2019 with them.
-The DS 2019 must be signed by the sponsoring placement agency.
-The passport must be stamped for multiple entries.
-They also must contact the Embassy of Canada or Mexico to be sure their nationality does not need a visa entry to those countries
+Yes, as long as they have a multiple-entry visa.
+They must take their passport and form DS 2019 with them.
+The DS 2019 must be signed by the visa sponsor agency.
+Participants must contact the Embassy of Canada or Mexico to be sure their nationality does not need a visa entry to those countries.